shalecraig/telemarketing/README.md

 1. Download the vcf file from [here](https://github.com/shalecraig/telemarketing/releases/tag/0.0.1).
 2. Install it using a method below.
 3. Block the contact.
-(Or just #ignore) it when the caller ID says "Telemarketing".
+(Or just #ignore when the caller ID says "Telemarketing").

 ## Google Contacts